-The Bureau of Driver and Vehicle Programs offers mechanic tests at selected Secretary of State branch offices around the state.
+The Office of Investigative Services offers mechanic tests at selected Secretary of State branch offices around the state.
 To obtain detailed branch office location information (address and business hours), visit the Michigan Department of State's complete Branch Office Location Map.

 The State mechanic tests contain multiple choice questions and are intended to measure the minimum competencies necessary to work in a particular area of study.
 An individual's ability to pass an exam depends on the amount of knowledge the person has covering a specific area, and how the individual interprets the test items.
 All tests are closed-book format.
 No reference materials or electronic devices may be used during testing.
 Absolutely no copying of test items is permitted.
 Before taking tests, keep these tips in mind: